Teach yourself these advanced lawyer networking skills and become a professional-grade mingler and champion of small talk.

 We’re talking about allowing your experience and expertise to take the lead.
 You know your job.
 So leave the talking points in a folder on the desk in your hotel room.
 It’s like giving a presentation without slides.
 Not the TED talk kind — those people rehearse.
 Don’t rehearse.
 Just be yourself.

 Before you click out of this article for turning to a lame meme, hear me out!

-Like I said, your prospect has been assaulted by canned responses that have been tweaked and rehearsed in the hotel room mirror until they’re perfect.
+As I said, your prospect has been assaulted by canned responses that have been tweaked and rehearsed in the hotel room mirror until they’re perfect.
 By now, their response has become just as canned and meaningless as those pitchy hellos.
 Look, it’s easy.

 Stick out your hand and introduce yourself, then see where the moment takes you.
-Your prospect will be so relieved that you’re not pitching them, they won’t realize you’re pitching them.
+Your prospect will be so relieved that you’re not pitching them they won’t realize you’re pitching them.
 At some point in the conversation, they will relax and ask about your work and you can just talk about what you do.
 No bullet points.
 No subheads.
 Just talking.

 4. If “Being Yourself” Doesn’t Work, Be Someone Else